 What my husband helped me understand is that there are some things out of our control that will work themselves out in time.
 All you can do is what you can control and if you do that, you should have no worries.
 His words helped guide me to more of a spiritual outlook on how life works.
 We do what we can control and the things that we can’t control, we leave in the hands of God and the universe.
 It’s seriously as simple as having faith that it is all taken care of.
 Read that again.
 It’s taken care of, not that it is going to be, but it already is.

+Another major thing what everyone keeps worrying about is money.
+Fortunately, nowadays there are tons of ways on how to earn money online and to improve your financial situation.
+Another common worry is love and relationships.
+There’s a lot to worry about, but here’s how to not worry when your man doesn’t text or call.
 A very wise millionaire once mentored me and would always say, “There is a seed of equal or greater benefit in every adversity,” which is comes from Napoleon Hill in one of my favorite books of all time, Think and Grow Rich.
 This saying has become my life motto the more I put my faith into it and practice looking on the bright side of all the mishaps and curve balls that life throws at my face.
 I just remember to say, “There is a seed.”
 Think about a seed for a moment.
 A seed is a tiny speck of matter that appears to be worthless, but inside that seed is something so magnificent.
 Plant it in the ground and give it time and hope.
 You know what happens next.
 Something so much bigger than that seed comes from that seed.
 That something, whether it is a tree or a sunflower, spouts and begins to develop over time until it is fully matured in all it’s beauty and glory.
 Over time, that tree begins to drop more seeds, even if it is cut down.

 Life is no different.
 Let’s say you get fired from your job.
 Someone just cut down your tree and what you need to remember is that if you have eyes to see it, there is a seed that dropped.
 What you do next is what you can control by filling out applications or planting seeds.
 Give it time and some faith.
 Soon some of those seeds planted will grow into an interview or even three interviews.
 The roots of one tree may cut off the water supply of another and your interview will fail, but another must come from it and fully develop into a new career.